11 Physical Signs the Modern World Is Taking Its Toll (And How to Fight Back)

 Medically, most issues take weeks, months or even years to develop.
 So unless you’re deliberately aware or being proactive, things can sneak up on you.

-However as a Physiotherapist there’s clearly a number of musculoskeletal warning signs to look out.
+However, as a Physiotherapist there’s clearly a number of musculoskeletal warning signs to look out for.
 Things that highlight a body increasingly compromised by modern living.
 Encouragingly, these things can be changed.

 So without further ado, here are eleven physical signs the modern world may be taking a toll on your body.